gjadi-mej/Test-rst-rendering/README.rst

 ``microej.testsuite.properties.debug.traces.uart`` must be set in the ``config.properties`` of the Testsuite.

-This property redirect the UART onto a different GPIO port.
+This property redirects the UART onto a different GPIO port.
 Connect a FTDI USB wire to the pin D0 of the JP4 connector and ground.

 .. image:: ./images/testsuite_plug_uart_wrover.JPG

 In ``config.properties``, the property ``target.platform.dir`` must be set to the absolute path to the platform.
-For example ``C:/P0065_ESP32-WROVER-Platform/ESP32-WROVER-Xtensa-FreeRTOS-platform/source``.
+For example ``C:/Platform-Espressif-ESP-WROVER-KIT-V4.1/ESP32-WROVER-Xtensa-FreeRTOS-platform/source``.

 Testsuite FS
 ------------